Tereza Valentová

 Tereza Valentová (born 20 February 2007) is a Czech professional tennis player.
-She has career-high WTA rankings of world No. 57 in singles and No. 241 in doubles.
+She has career-high WTA rankings of No. 42 in singles and No. 225 in doubles.

-Valentová has reached a best ITF junior combined ranking of No. 4 on 10 June 2024 and won both the 2024 French Open girls' singles and girls' doubles titles.
+Valentová reached a best junior combined ranking of No. 4 on 10 June 2024 and won both the 2024 French Open singles and Junior doubles titles.

 Early life and background

 Valentová was born to Marcel Valenta and Jitka Janáčková.
 Her mother is a former sprint canoeist who represented Czechoslovakia and the Czech Republic at the 1992 and 1996 Summer Olympics, respectively.
 She began playing tennis at the age of three after watching her father play.
 She currently trains at TK Sparta Prague.

 Juniors

 Valentová reached the final of the 2023 US Open in girls' singles, but lost to Katherine Hui.
 She won the 2024 French Open girls' singles title, defeating compatriot Laura Samson in the final.
 She also won the 2024 French Open girls' doubles title, partnering Renáta Jamrichová.